 In 1955, Rosa Parks refused to give up her seat on a bus for a White passenger.
 She was arrested.
 Dr. King, outraged by Parks’s arrest, helped organize a boycott of the public bus system in Montgomery.
 The next year, the U.S. Supreme Court banned segregation on public buses.

 For over 10 years, Dr. King worked against segregation, racism, and inequality.
 He gave over 2,500 addresses, including his famous “I Have a Dream” speech.
 He led marches, like the 1965 Selma to Montgomery March.
 Police arrested King 29 times, but that didn’t stop him.
 In fact, King wrote some of his most powerful words—in “Letter from a Birmingham Jail”—after one of these arrests.

 But as often happens when someone tries to bring about change, many people disliked Dr. King.
-Some were part of dangerous racist groups.
-Others were individuals who wanted to keep segregation.
+Some were part of dangerous racist groups who wanted to keep segregation.
 On April 4, 1968, an assassin shot and killed Dr. Martin Luther King, Jr., as he stood on the balcony outside his motel room in Memphis, Tennessee.

 Dr. King’s life was cut short, but the impacts of his work continues to ripple today.
 He inspired others to continue fighting for equality.
 Are you inspired by Dr. Martin Luther King, Jr.,’s legacy?
 Where else do you find inspiration?

 Standards: C3.D2.Civ.12, C3.D2.Civ.14, C3.D2.His.2, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2, CCRA.W.2, CCRA.L.1, CCRA.L.2